CERTIFICATION & STANDARDS · INSTITUTIONAL PATHWAY

 These assumptions shape the test methodology, the hazard classification tree, and the conformity assessment sequence.

-The hazard profile of VENDOR's architecture is different in structure from what existing frameworks are calibrated for — not absent, but different.
+The hazard profile of VENDOR.Max architecture is different in structure from what existing frameworks are calibrated for — not absent, but different.

 This is not a compliance failure.
 It is a methodology question: how should evaluation proceed for an architecture that falls outside the assumptions built into the existing framework?

-VENDOR engages with qualified institutions precisely to address this question — before it becomes a blocker at the formal certification stage.
+VENDOR is preparing early coordination with qualified institutions precisely to address this question — before it becomes a blocker at the formal certification stage.

-VENDOR.Max electrodynamic power node architecture is a distinct engineering class that may require adapted evaluation pathways within existing regulatory frameworks.
-We engage at this stage to support that process constructively — with accredited institutions, not despite them.
+VENDOR.Max architecture is a distinct engineering class that may require adapted evaluation pathways within existing regulatory frameworks.
+Coordination at this stage is structured to support that process constructively — with accredited institutions, not despite them.

 Where We Are Now